The Native Plant Collection contains a number of smaller collections and gardens which are of particular horticultural and aesthetic interest.

 Established in 1985.
 Cultivated varieties of the Connecticut state flower, mountain laurel (Kalmia latifolia), comprise this June blooming collection.
 Located to the left (south) of the main entrance.
 Many of these cultivars are the work of Dr. Richard Jaynes of Cheshire, Connecticut.

 The Lincoln and Lillian Dauby Gries Conifer Collection

-Established in 1988, this 3-acre garden area contains conifers (firs, spruces, hemlocks, junipers, pines, etc.) and a variety of native shrubs as companion plantings.
+Established in 1988 in memory of Lillian Dauby Gries '27.
+This 3-acre garden area contains conifers (firs, spruces, hemlocks, junipers, pines, etc.) and a variety of native shrubs as companion plantings.
 This collection is located on the east side of the pond.